 - Epinephrine injection, USP auto-injector is a single-use injectable device that delivers a fixed dose of epinephrine.
 The auto-injector cannot be reused.
+Do not attempt to reuse epinephrine injection, USP auto-injector after the device has been activated.
 It is normal for most of the medicine to remain in the auto-injector after the dose is injected.
 The correct dose has been administered if you see the needle sticking out of the red tip. - A separate epinephrine injection, USP auto-injector Trainer is available.
 The epinephrine injection, USP auto-injector Trainer has a beige color.
 The beige epinephrine injection, USP auto-injector Trainer contains no medicine and no needle.
-Practice with your epinephrine injection, USP auto-injector Trainer, but always carry your real epinephrine injection, USP auto-injector in case of an allergic emergency. - Do not try to take the epinephrine injection, USP auto-injector apart.
+Practice with your epinephrine injection, USP auto-injector Trainer, but always carry your real epinephrine injection, USP auto-injector in case of an allergic emergency. - If you will be administering epinephrine injection, USP auto-injector to a young child, ask your healthcare provider to show you how to properly hold the leg in place while administering a dose. - Do not try to take the epinephrine injection, USP auto-injector apart.